Key Survey Information

 - Coverage error: Coverage error is minimal because the Business Register, the source for BRDIS, is continually updated and coverage is comprehensive of all domestic businesses.

 - Nonresponse error: Except for estimates of counts, patents, patent licensing agreements, product or process innovation, and intellectual property protection, unit nonresponse is done by adjusting weighted reported and imputed data by multiplying each company's sampling weight by a nonresponse adjustment factor.
 For estimates of counts, patents, patent licensing agreements, and product or process innovation, other adjustments for nonresponse are made.
 For count estimates for the BRDIS checkbox items that involve intellectual property protection, both unit and item nonresponse are handled using a nonresponse weight adjustment based on R&D groups, industry sampling strata, and the presence or absence of R&D activity.
-Detailed descriptions of the adjustments for nonresponse are available in the annual detailed statistical tables reports.
+Detailed descriptions of the adjustments for nonresponse are available in the annual reports containing detailed statistical tables.

-- Measurement error: Known sources of measurement error include differences in respondent interpretations of the definitions of R&D activities; differences in accounting procedures, specifically, the characterization and reporting of R&D activities by large defense contractors funded by the U.S. federal government; the reporting of R&D activities by companies classified in the R&D services industry, NAICS 5417; and differences in how companies count and report numbers of employees in various categories, including whether they work on R&D full-time or part-time on R&D. No quantitative metrics of measurement error are produced, but ongoing efforts to minimize measurement error include questionnaire pretesting, improvement of questionnaire wording and format, inclusion of more cues and examples in the questionnaire instructions, in-person and telephone interviews and consultations with respondents, and post-survey evaluations.
+- Measurement error: Known sources of measurement error include differences in respondent interpretations of the definitions of R&D activities; differences in accounting procedures, specifically, the characterization and reporting of R&D activities by large defense contractors funded by the U.S. federal government; the reporting of R&D activities by companies classified in the R&D services industry, NAICS 5417; and differences in how companies count and report numbers of employees in various categories, including whether they work on R&D full-time or part-time.
+No quantitative metrics of measurement error are produced, but ongoing efforts to minimize measurement error include questionnaire pretesting, improvement of questionnaire wording and format, inclusion of more cues and examples in the questionnaire instructions, in-person and telephone interviews and consultations with respondents, and post-survey evaluations.

 6. Data Availability and Comparability